KptnKMan/home-assistant-config/README.md

 This is the project of my Home Automation journey.

+Be warned: This is definitely a perpetual work in progress, and is full of messy commented code.

+This code is provided to help myself and others learn.
+If you like anything you see, and/or have any questions, contact me and I can try to help/describe what was going through my ape brain.

 ## Why I did this

 I wanted to automate my living space for some time, but I never had the chance or the right property.